How the U.S. vaccination drive came to rely on an army of consultants

 Complicating matters, some contractors contributed to the political campaigns and projects of elected officials who then became clients, prompting allegations of favoritism.
 Such questions have surrounded the no-bid contract Newsom gave to Blue Shield, which helped finance his political campaigns and signature housing initiative.
 Aides to Newsom, who is battling a recall election, did not respond to inquiries about previous financial backing from the company.
 Blue Shield spokesman Matthew Yi said the insurer did not profit from the contract, using the $15 million to cover costs.
 “Our reward is to help save lives,” he said.

-A year-and-a-half into a crisis with no end in sight, experts say the continued dependence on private consultants leaves the nation poorly prepared for other health threats, including the spread of new pathogens that could be more deadly than this coronavirus.
+A year and a half into a crisis with no end in sight, experts say the continued dependence on private consultants leaves the nation poorly prepared for other health threats, including the spread of new pathogens that could be more deadly than this coronavirus.

 By farming out vital health services, from disease surveillance to contact tracing to vaccine distribution, state and local governments have eroded their own capacity, experts argue, making Americans more reliant on private companies to safeguard their health.
 The weaknesses are all the more glaring with the delta variant’s devastating march through the United States, enabled partly by insufficient penetration of vaccines.